 Showcase Expertise

 You’re not just selling pest control; you’re educating customers on why they need it.
-They’ll trust you more if you can teach them something they didn’t know.
+They’ll trust you more if you teach them something they didn’t know.

 Leverage Customer Reviews and Testimonials